PEESEgroup/Metaverse-Climate-Impacts/README.md

 Data sources are included in the documents.

 ## Climate Model Parameters
-Include templates for climate model emulation for all scenarios.
+Include input parameters for climate model emulations for all scenarios.